Mister Universe (film)

 Mister Universe is a 1951 American comedy film directed by Joseph Lerner and starring Jack Carson, Janis Paige and Vince Edwards.
 It was produced independently and distributed by Eagle-Lion Films.
-A number of professional wrestlers of the era appeared as themselves.
+A number of professional wrestlers of the era appear as themselves, and Joan Rivers can be briefly seen as a teenage girl in the audience.

 Plot

-Honest "Mister Universe" winner Tommy Tompkins is recruited by a con-man wrestling promoter and wins match after match.
-However he is horrified when he is told to lose a wrestling match and proves simply unable to do so due to his natural honesty.
+Honest "Mister Universe" winner Tommy Tompkins is recruited by a dishonest wrestling promoter and wins a series of matches.
+Tommy is horrified when he is told to throw a match and proves that he is unable to do it because of his natural honesty.